dempe/dempe.github.io/_posts/2017-11-23-machine-learning-notes.md

 excerpt: The following are my class notes for Andrew Ng's [machine learning course](https://www.coursera.org/learn/machine-learning/home/welcome) on [Coursera](https://www.coursera.org/) (with the occasional note supplemented from elsewhere).
 ---

+{%
+   include margin_note.html
-<span class="marginnote">Unless otherwise noted, the images are also taken from his course.</span>
+   note="Unless otherwise noted, the images are also taken from his course."
+%}

 The following are my class notes for Andrew Ng's [machine learning course](https://www.coursera.org/learn/machine-learning/home/welcome) on [Coursera](https://www.coursera.org/) (with the occasional note supplemented from elsewhere).